tjbencomo/bulk-rnaseq/README.md

 # bulk-rnaseq
 Simple  workflow to quantify gene-level RNA abundance and detect differentially expressed genes (DEGs) from bulk RNAseq samples.
-The pipeline uses `kallisto` to quantify transcript level abundance and `DESeq2` to normalize counts and detect DEGs.
+The pipeline uses `kallisto` or `salmon` to quantify transcript level abundance and `DESeq2` to normalize counts and detect DEGs.

 ## Installation
 1. Install Anaconda or Miniconda and then `conda install snakemake`
-2. Download the appropriate `kallisto` references from [here](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) or build your own
+2. Download the appropriate `kallisto` [references](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) or salmon [references](http://refgenomes.databio.org) or build your own
 3. Clone the repository
 4. Describe your samples in `samples.csv`
 5. Modify the settings in `config.yaml`